 Our first day of plein-air painting!
 We packed our backpacks and traveled several miles from Terni to arrive at the village of Valle San Martino.
 This is a small rural community with a population of about 30 people located high up in the hills.
 We settled in and began drawing and painting fabulous views of the surrounding area.

+We have arrived at La Romita!!!
+It is situated on a mountainside above the city of Terni.
 It was established in 1548 as a monastery by the Capuchins and remained an active monastery until the early 19th century.
 After the friars left La Romita, it was purchased by the great-grandfather of Enza Quargnali, who is the La Romita School founder, and for the past four decades has been used by art groups interested in painting the picturesque hill towns of Umbria.
 The picture above is the courtyard where everyone meets.

 We reached the Medieval city of Siena driving south from Florence, through the beautiful hills of Tuscany.
 We arrived at the Piazzo del Campo, which is famous for the Palio.
 In the same piazzo stands the Palazzo Publico where we saw some of the most important frescoes of Siena's artistic heritage.
 We spent time drawing and painting scenic views from the balcony.
 We ended our day visiting the Cathedral of Siena with it's beautiful frescoes, stained glass windows, and inlaid marble floors.
 This was definitely our favorite cathedral.